Danganronpa: The Animation

-Danganronpa: The Animation is an anime television series produced by Lerche, based on Spike Chunsoft's 2010 visual novel Danganronpa: Trigger Happy Havoc.
+Danganronpa: The Animation is an adult animated anime television series produced by Lerche, based on Spike Chunsoft's 2010 visual novel Danganronpa: Trigger Happy Havoc.
 The thirteen episode adaptation aired on MBS' Animeism programming block between July and September 2013.
-The series is licensed by Crunchyroll (formerly known as Funimation) in the English-speaking regions of North America, Australia and United Kingdom and Muse Communication in Southeast Asia and South Asia.
+The series is licensed by Crunchyroll in the English-speaking regions of North America, Australia and United Kingdom and Muse Communication in Asia-Pacific.
 The series was succeeded by an anime-original sequel to the game series, Danganronpa 3: The End of Hope's Peak High School, which aired in 2016.

 Plot

 Danganronpa: The Animation follows the events of the video game Danganronpa: Trigger Happy Havoc.
 The series follows 16 high school students locked inside "Hope's Peak Academy," their high school.
 The students are threatened by an anthropomorphic bear, Monokuma, who gives them only one way to leave the Academy: to murder another student, and not be found guilty in the subsequent trial.